nickaldwin/Ythread/README.md

 # Introduction

-A Simple social app is built using the MVC Architecture, we have also implemented "authorization"
+ Ythread A Simple social app is built using the MVC Architecture, we have also implemented "authorization"

----

 # Objectives

 - It's a beginner level app created to understand how MVC concept and logins are added

 # Packages/Dependencies used

-bcrypt, connect-mongo, dotenv, react, express, express-flash, express-session, mongodb, mongoose, morgan, nodemon, passport, passport-local, validator

----
+- bcrypt
+- connect-mongo
+- dotenv
+- react
+- express
+- express-flash
+- express-session
+- mongodb
+- mongoose
+- morgan
+- nodemon
+- passport
+- passport-loca
+- validator

 # Install all the dependencies or node packages used for development via Terminal

-`npm install` or `npm i`
+`npm install` or `npm i <package name>`

 ---